What is the D&B Rating?

-DS (DUNS Support): This indicates that the information available to D&B does not permit us to classification of the company using the D&B Rating Key.
-When ordering these reports, an investigation can be performed and results sent to you at your request for an additional fee.
+DS (DUNS Support): This indicates that the information available to D&B does not permit D&B to classify the company using the D&B Rating Key.

 INV (Investigation Being Conducted): When an “INV” appears, it means an investigation is being conducted on this business to get the most current details.